 It’s surprising how often people accidentally delete files from their hard drives, especially if they’re cleaning out a large batch of files they think they don’t need.

 One of the benefits of using Dropbox is that you can recover files that were deleted within the last 30 days (free version) or 180 days (paid version).
 For instance, you might clear out an entire folder, only to realize a week later that one of those files was critical for a project.
 Dropbox will let you restore that file.

-These seven benefits are just a snapshot of what you can do with Dropbox.
+These nine benefits are just a snapshot of what you can do with Dropbox.
 Depending on whether you use a free or paid plan, you can take advantage of features like optical character recognition to scan documents or set up mobile offline folders.
 If you’re considering cloud storage, it’s definitely worth looking at Dropbox to see if it meets your needs.

 Please cancel my subscription.
 I don't even know why I subscribed.
 I get charged $11.99 /month and I don't even know what it's for.

 Dropbox is one of the leading cloud storage solutions available today.
 It allows users to store and share files and folders securely.
 Dropbox is also known for its intuitive user interface, making it easy for users to manage their data.